AVSystem/developer-zone/docs/Coiote_IoT_DM/Onboarding/connect.md

     The LwM2M standard defines two methods for device registration:

     1. **Management Server** (default) - The LwM2M Client negotiate security credentials directly with the LwM2M Server.
     2. **Bootstrap Server** (enhanced security) - The Bootstrap Server is a dedicated server that acts as an intermediate to securely provisions LwM2M Clients with the necessary information to register with a LwM2M Server.
-For more information, visit [this guide](bootstrap.md).
+For more information, visit the [Bootstrap guide](bootstrap.md).

 ### Prerequisites

-- An active [Coiote DM](https://eu.iot.avsystem.cloud) user account
+- An active [Coiote IoT DM](https://eu.iot.avsystem.cloud) user account
 - A LwM2M device

-!!! note
+!!! tip
     You can create a free developer account allowing you connect up to 10 devices, to register visit: [eu.iot.avsystem.cloud](https://eu.iot.avsystem.cloud)

 ## Add a device via the Management Server

-1. Log in to Coiote DM and from the left side menu, select **Device Inventory**.
+1. Log in to Coiote IoT DM and from the left side menu, select **Device Inventory**.

 1. In **Device Inventory** click **Add device**.